 Prof. Sandro Jahn

-Professor und Inhaber des Lehrstuhles für Wechselwirkungen von Geomaterialien und Lebewesen
+Professor und Inhaber des Lehrstuhles für Wechselwirkung von Geomaterialien und Lebewesen

 LMU